qzmfranklin/zmake/README.md

 to skip creating any existing files.

 ## Generate only one rules.mk
 Sometimes it might be desirable to generate the `rules.mk` for a single subdirectory.
-The `zmake` script cannot do this yet.
-Explanation is available.
-In short, that is because the make program has undefined behavior when you reused a variable name to define pattern rules.
+The `zmake` script can do this by

-If you just want to create one `rules.mk` file, use the `-s/--skip` flag:
+    zmake --branch-only demo/sort

-    zmake <dir> -R -s
+`--force/-f` and `-skip/-s` works with `--branch-only/-b`.
 ## Delete `.mk` files

 Deleting all the `.mk` files can be nasty if you have lots of directories.
 You can use